4lan5/conf/README.md

 # conf
-Just My config files and dotfiles
+Just My config files and something like that.